Generating sets and representability for symplectic capacities: Main results and applications

 \item Let $S$ be a set and $(X,\tau)$ a separable metrizable topological space.
 If a subset of $X^S$ has cardinality at most $\beth_1$, then the set it countably $\tau$-Borel-generates has cardinality at most $\beth_1$. \end{enui} \end{thm} This result has the following immediate application.
-We define $\OO_0$ as in \reff{eq:OO0}, and $\tau_0$ to be the standard topology on $[0,\infty]$, \wrt which it is homeomorphic to the interval $[0,1]$. \begin{cor}[cardinality of a generating set] \begin{enui} \item Under the hypotheses of Theorem \ref{thm:card cap gen}\reff{thm:card cap gen:caps} every subset of $[0,\infty]^{\OO_0}$ that countably $\tau_0$-Borel-generates at least $\caps(\CCC)$ has cardinality (strictly) bigger than $\beth_1$. \item Under the hypotheses of Theorem \ref{thm:card cap gen}\reff{thm:card cap gen:ncaps} every subset of $[0,\infty]^{\OO_0}$ that countably $\tau_0$-Borel-generates at least $\nc(\CCC)$ has cardinality (strictly) bigger than $\beth_1$. \end{enui} \end{cor} These statements hold in particular for $\CCC$ given by the category of all symplectic manifolds of some fixed dimension, which is at least 4.
-This answers Question \ref{q:count gen} negatively for this category.
+We define $\OO_0$ as in \reff{eq:OO0}, and $\tau_0$ to be the standard topology on $[0,\infty]$, \wrt which it is homeomorphic to the interval $[0,1]$. \begin{cor}[cardinality of a generating set] \begin{enui} \item Under the hypotheses of Theorem \ref{thm:card cap gen}\reff{thm:card cap gen:caps} every subset of $[0,\infty]^{\OO_0}$ that countably $\tau_0$-Borel-generates at least $\caps(\CCC)$ has cardinality bigger than $\beth_1$. \item Under the hypotheses of Theorem \ref{thm:card cap gen}\reff{thm:card cap gen:ncaps} every subset of $[0,\infty]^{\OO_0}$ that countably $\tau_0$-Borel-generates at least $\nc(\CCC)$ has cardinality bigger than $\beth_1$. \end{enui} \end{cor} This corollary answers Question \ref{q:count gen} (p.~\pageref{q:count gen}) negatively for every symplectic category satisfying the hypotheses of Theorem \ref{thm:card cap gen}\reff{thm:card cap gen:caps}.
+An example of such a category is the category of all symplectic manifolds of some fixed dimension, which is at least 4.